staabm/staabm.github.io/_posts/2022-02-14-75th-phpstan-pull-request.md

 Doing similar things as before, I firstly worked on getting `positive-int` [type coverage into a few functions](https://github.com/phpstan/phpstan-src/pulls?q=is%3Apr+sort%3Aupdated-desc+author%3Astaabm+is%3Amerged+positive-int).

 [Ondrey](https://github.com/ondrejmirtes) guided me through all this - as always - and gave me a few pointers regarding the [IntegerRangeType](https://github.com/phpstan/phpstan-src/blob/e12b4c487c9c7401a7434b682666a4209099349d/src/Type/IntegerRangeType.php).
-PHPStan learned math on integer ranges, so it was able to figure out stuff like:
+I taught PHPStan math on integer ranges, so it was able to figure out stuff like:

 ```php
 /**